About Black Voices at Rutgers

 Who recorded these interviews?

 Multiple generations of Rutgers historians have recorded these interviews over the years.
-The earliest interviews showcased in this portal were recorded by Gil Cohen in Newark in the early 1990s.
+Some of the earliest interviews showcased in this portal were recorded by Gil Cohen in Newark in the early 1990s.
 Several historians have recorded interviews under the auspices of the Rutgers Oral History Archives from the 1990s until today.
 Most recently, historians affiliated with the Scarlet and Black Research Center have been working to record the memories of African American alumni, professors, and residents of the communities surrounding our campuses.

 Check out the Collections page to learn more about the oral history projects that have been integrated into this portal and the historians who conducted the interviews.